-You need an x-ray.
-Do you go for an x-ray at a hospital, urgent care, or a radiology practice?
-It’s a tough question and if you are like most people, your knee-jerk reaction would be to go to the radiology department of your local hospital for the procedure…and that decision could cost you more money than necessary.
+You need an x-ray – do you go for an x-ray at a hospital, urgent care, or a radiology practice?
+It’s a tough question.
+If you are like most people, your knee-jerk reaction would be to go to your local hospital’s radiology department.
+However, getting an x-ray done at the hospital could cost you more money than necessary.
 Here’s why.

 How much do x-ray cost with insurance?

 Insurance companies pay doctors and facilities through negotiated contract rates.
 The larger the organization, the greater their bargaining power and therefore, the higher their contracted rates for the services they provide.

 If you need an x-ray or other radiological procedure, the costs for any given procedure will vary by facility.
 Typically, procedures will cost more at a hospital than at an independent radiology practice, and the contracted rates will be higher at the hospital as well.
 This distinction is important, particularly when a deductible comes into play.

 If your health insurance has a deductible, you are responsible to pay the full amount of that deductible before your insurer pays anything.
 If you need an x-ray while you still have a remaining deductible to pay, in essence, you will be fully funding that x-ray yourself: the facility will bill your insurance company and the insurer will approve it at the contracted rate.
 The insurer will then apply the contracted rate for the procedure to your deductible, and you will receive a bill for that full contracted rate from the facility for that procedure.
 The higher the contracted rate, the more you are responsible to pay.